 Import and export configuration information

-Tableau Services Manager introduces the capability to import and export configuration information using tsm configuration.
+Tableau Services Manager introduces the capability to import and export configuration information using tsm settings export.

 Note: This version of Tableau Server does not support restoring configuration information from a backup.
 Instead, we recommend using the export and import configuration commands to backup and restore configuration information.